Retiring Physician Checklist

 You’d better figure out what you will do with your time.

-With the money, what is the goal?
+What is the goal with the money?
 Do you want to spend it all?
 Do you want to leave a legacy for your children or charities?

 If you have enough, you can decide who will pay the taxes.
 This is important as most retirees have plenty of pre-tax money, and the government will get more or less of it depending on your plan.
 Are you going to pay?
 How about your spouse when you die?
 Or your kids?
 Who is going to pay the taxes?

-Once you understand your goals, you can move on to the actual physician retirement checklist!
+Once you understand your goals, you can complete the physician retirement checklist!

 The Retirement Checklist for Physicians